Samagra-Development/Samagra-Website/src/pages/our-team/index.md

       Akshata is passionate about pushing the envelope on using design to create social impact at scale, especially for the underprivileged.
 Samagra offers a unique opportunity that is well aligned with that purpose.
 She's excited about working alongside smart and young colleagues to serve the mission of making life of citizens better.

       Akshata is a mom of two little girls, a foodie and a published children’s book author/illustrator.
-And she love board games— her favorite is the Settlers of Catan (for which she got a chance to work too!).
+And she love board games — her favorite is the Settlers of Catan (for which she got a chance to work too!).
     linkedInProfile: https://www.linkedin.com/in/akshata-malhotra-b072a13b/
   - name: Anay Gogate
     project: Senior Consultant